courtiol/courtiol/README.md

 - [manyfold](https://github.com/courtiol/manyfold): to explore data by folding columns (experimental)
 - [packtrack](https://github.com/courtiol/packtrack): to monitor use of packages (experimental)

-## R packages reproducing analyses/results of some of my scientific papers
+## R packages or alternative material reproducing analyses/results of some of my scientific papers
 - [accipiteR](https://github.com/courtiol/accipiteR): for a paper about how Northern goshawks cope with the urban environment
 - [gallbladdeR](https://github.com/courtiol/gallbladdeR): for a paper about the evolution of gallbladders (private)
 - [isoMM](https://github.com/courtiol/isoMM): for a paper in prep about isoscapes and mixed models (private)
 - [mallaRd](https://github.com/courtiol/mallard): for a paper about the breeding behaviour of mallards in Berlin (private)
 - [matingRhinos](https://github.com/courtiol/matingRhinos): for a paper about mate choice and mating success in white rhinos
+- [mammalianMI](https://github.com/courtiol/mammalianMI): for a paper about maternal investment in mammals (private)
 - [rangeRinPA](https://github.com/courtiol/rangeRinPA) & [rangeRinPA_private](https://github.com/courtiol/rangeRinPA_private): for a paper on the number of rangers working in natural protected areas
 - [SileR](https://github.com/courtiol/SileR): for a paper about survivorship on Asian elephants
 - [twinR](https://github.com/courtiol/twinR) & [twinR-private](https://github.com/courtiol/twinR-private): for a paper about the relation between twinning rates and fertility in humans